rfelixallen/inhospitable/README.md

 * Fix border on viewp

 Log
+5/11/16
+- Today I worked on item persistance.
+The goal is to have any item picked up stay removed from the board.

+5/10/16
+- I finally completed two big parts of my persistance projects.
+I successfully exported data to a file and instantiated a new game based on that file.
+I also redid my main menu to handle loading the game, startng a new game, and behaving differently during a game.
+Tomorrow, I plan on working on item persistance.
+Currently, when loading a save game file, the code just regenerates all items.

 5/9/16
 - I reverted all most of my recent changes so that my game still relies on objects stored in arrays, but plays nice with loaded JSON data.
 I've got the game to a point where I can load variables with a JSON file and it runs successfully.
 The next big challenge is to figure out how to save my game data in a way that resembles sample2.json, which is in a platonic state.